 The ranges of the serial numbers for 1954 (beyond the prototypes with the serial numbers stamped on the tremolo cover) are as follows.
-May 1954 – September 1954 range from 0100-09xx.
+May 1954 – September 1954 range from 0035-09xx.
 These are still considered pre-production and include the early short skirt (mini-skirt) knobs made of bakelite as seen below. (photo courtesy of guitarhq.com)

 You’ll notice that the skirt or the part the numbers are printed on are very short almost making the knob look like a top hat.
 Also, the switch tip came to be called a football tip.
 Since it looks like a football.
 The bakelite material they were made from wears very easily as you can see in the image above.
 The pickup cover is wearing through.
 That’s why these were later replaced with ABS plastic.

 In October 1954 the regular production of Strats began.
 These serial numbers included numbers from the 0600s up to the 12xx range.
 In December 1954 the serial number jumped up to the 6000s – 7xxx range.

 The early (January-May) 1954 Fender Stratocaster:

-- The first 100 Fender Stratocasters had 4 digit serial numbers estimated to range from 0100 to just over 0200.
+- The first 100 Fender Stratocasters had 4 digit serial numbers estimated to range from 0035 to 0213.
 The serial numbers were stamped onto the tremolo plate.
 The neck plates were blank on those guitars.

 - These were all made with an extremely contoured body made of ash.